FedCash® Services Business Continuity Guide

 - Contact your correspondent and other DIs for cash services.

-- If you can, use your branches/cash vaults in other Federal Reserve zones to order and receive on your behalf.
+- If you can, use your branches/cash vaults in other Federal Reserve zones to order and receive currency and coin on your behalf.

 - Please note that if there is a disruption at a Federal Reserve office that causes your institution's orders or deposits to be delayed or directed to another Federal Reserve office, cross-shipping fees may be waived.

-Though it is usually DIs that hire armored carrier services, during business continuity events, the Federal Reserve may communicate with carriers directly about Federal Reserve System operations or obtain armored carrier services on its own behalf.
+Though it is usually DIs that hire armored carrier services, the Federal Reserve may contact carriers directly during business continuity events to discuss Federal Reserve System operations or to obtain armored carrier services on its own behalf.
 No communications or actions by the Federal Reserve are intended to interfere with the carrier-DI business relationship.

 - For large-scale business disruptions, check Service Status or your local Federal Reserve office's website for updated information.